Braniff International Airways: Mary Wells and "The End of the Plain Plane"

 To begin the overhaul of Braniff's image, Lawrence hired Jack Tinker and Partners, who assigned advertising executive Mary Wells – later Mary Wells Lawrence after her November 1967 marriage to Harding Lawrence in Paris – as account leader.
-First on the agenda was to overhaul Braniff's public image — including the 1959 Red and Blue El Dorado Super Jet livery which Wells saw as "staid".
-New Mexico architect Alexander Girard, Italian fashion designer Emilio Pucci, and shoe designer Beth Levine were hired, and with this new talent Braniff began the "End of the Plain Plane" campaign.
+First on the agenda was to overhaul Braniff's public image — including the 1959 Red and Blue El Dorado Super Jet livery, which Wells saw as "staid".
+New Mexico architect Alexander Girard, Italian fashion designer Emilio Pucci, and shoe designer Beth Levine were hired, and with this new talent, Braniff began the "End of the Plain Plane" campaign.

-At Girard's recommendation the old livery was dropped in favor of a single color on each plane, selected from a palette of rich and iridescent hues like "Chocolate Brown" and "Metallic Purple."
-He favored a small "BI" logo and small titles.
-Braniff engineering and Braniff's advertising department modified Girard's colors, enlarged the "BI" logo, and added white wings and tails.
+At Girard's recommendation, the old livery was dropped in favor of a single color on each plane, selected from a palette of rich and mid-century styled hues such as "Lemon Yellow" and "Periwinkle Blue Lavender", dubbed the Alexander Girard Solid Color Scheme.
+He favored a small "BI" logo and small titles and originally wanted each aircraft painted in a solid light brown color.
+However, Braniff engineering and Braniff's advertising department modified Girard's single color idea, enlarged the "BI" logo, and added white wings and tails.
 This, ironically, was based on the 1930s Braniff Lockheed Vega color schemes, which also carried colorful paint with white wings and tails.
 The new fleet carried such colors as beige, ochre, orange, turquoise, baby blue, medium blue, lemon yellow, and lavender/periwinkle blue.
-Lavender was dropped after a month, due to the similarity in coloration to the Witch Moth (Ascalapha odorata), a sign of bad luck in Mexican mythology.
+Lavender was dropped after a month, due to the similarity in coloration to the witch moth (Ascalapha odorata), a sign of bad luck in Mexican mythology.